datagrok-ai/public/help/develop/onboarding/exercises.md

    Alternatively, you can find this information if you click on the column and expand the 'Details' pane in the property panel on the right.
-7. Now let’s put the result of the previously created `complement` function into an [info panel](../how-to/add-info-panel.md): Create function `complementWidget` and add special comments block to allow Datagrok system recognize it and upload properly (see an example [here](../how-to/add-info-panel.md#functions)).
+7. Now let's put the result of the previously created `complement` function into an [info panel](../how-to/add-info-panel.md): Create function `complementWidget` and add special comments block to allow Datagrok system recognize it and upload properly (see an example [here](../how-to/add-info-panel.md#functions)).